General

 MDIA has several keystone obligations to which selected companies must adhere to receive funding:

-• Locate or relocate significant operations of the business to Miami-Dade County sufficient to execute on the public test.
+• Ensure that a significant operational presence of the business exists in Miami-Dade County to sufficiently execute on the public pilot test, which may require relocation.

 • Successfully complete a test designed to validate your solution in collaboration with local government and/or relevant anchor institutions during the specified timeframe and in accordance with the test requirements.